Frenchmans Cap: Early tracks

-Alternative access

-There is an option to make it a round trip by walking on from Lake Tahune to the Franklin River at Irenabyss, crossing the river and exiting at Victoria Pass, which is also on the Lyell Highway.
-The walk from Irenabyss to Victoria Pass traverses rugged country and is recommended only for highly experienced hikers.
-Many parties visit Irenabyss as a long day walk.
-Lake Tahune to Irenabyss takes about 4 hours.
-Irenabyss to Victoria Pass takes about 12 hours.
+Track improvements from Dick Smith donation

+In 2008, Australian businessman Dick Smith, a keen bushwalker, was dismayed at the condition of the "Sodden Loddon's" section of the track.
+The buttongrass plains were not holding up to the number of walkers coming through, and the track had turned to waist deep mud in many sections.
+He donated $1.1 million over a decade, matched by Parks Tas, which allowed for duckboards to be placed across the buttongrass, the track diverted around the damaged South Loddon Plains and Lake Tahune Hut rebuilt.

+The new Tahune hut is architecturally designed, well insulated with a hydro-electric power supply and electric heating and sleeps 24 people.

 Climbing

 For climbers, Frenchmans Cap offers a variety of trad routes on generally sound, quartzite rock.
 In keeping with the name of the mountain some of these climbs also have French names including A Toi La Gloire (better known as The Sydney Route), a 380 m, 13-pitch, grade 17 climb on the south-east face and Tierry Le Fronde, a 150 m, six-pitch, grade 16 climb on the Tahune Face.

 Serious climbing has occurred since the 1960s, as detailed in a 1990 article in Rock by Stephen Bunton.
 Jon Nermuts Tasmanian climbing page serves as the main information resource for routes on the main face as well as Gerry Narkowicz's description in Climb Tasmania.